tlazenka/muttniks/README.md

 Navigate to "Other Locations -> Computer -> var -> tmp -> metamask", select `manifest.json`, and click Open.

-Click "Continue", then "Import with seed phrase".
+In the MetaMask tab that pops up, click "Continue", then "Import with seed phrase".
 Type into the Wallet Seed box the seed words from ganache.
 These are by default:

 `candy maple cake sugar pudding cream honey rich smooth crumble sweet treat`